justenPalmer/uni/docs/signals.md

 ## SIGNAL

+Signals are send from inside an action, using the mold.
 Send a signal to watching entities:

 ``` javascript